asift91/Manual_Migration/option1.md

         -   Create a Storage Account inside Azure.
         -   Backup all relevant data from on-premises   infrastructure.
         -  Ensure the on-premises database instance has mysql-client installed.
-        - Copy backup archive to Blob storage on Azure.
+        - Copy backup archive file to Blob storage on Azure.

 -   **Migration**